MajorTomAW/UtilityAI/README.md

 Unreal Engine Plugin [...]

 > [!NOTE]
-> Some videos might not load properly when not viewed on the GitHub page.
+> Some videos/images might not load properly when not viewed on the GitHub page.

+---

 ## Artificial Psychology

----

 We start by defining the difference between agents and players.
 - Agents don't really have psychology
 - But players do have psychology

 So how can we leverage our players' innate psychology to create the illusion of it in our agents?

+---

 ## Player Psychology